SmithsonianTropicalDataPortal/STDP_Documentation/docs/submit_online.md

   </figure>
 </p>

 Once you click on the "Sign in with ORCID" button, the system will redirect you to a login screen (Figure 3).
 You can also link your ORCID with your Institutional account if you prefer to login that way.
-If you do not have an ORCID account, you can create one at: <a href="https://orcid.org/register" target="_blank">ORCID Registration</a>, or visit our page on Creating an ORCID.
+If you do not have an ORCID account, you can create one at: <a href="https://orcid.org/register" target="_blank">ORCID Registration</a>, or visit our page on <a href="../register_to_submit/" target="_blank">Creating an ORCID</a>.

 <p align="center">
   <figure>